ChatScript/ChatScript/WIKI/ESOTERIC-CHATSCRIPT/ChatScript-Engine.md

 Outputmacros are scripter-written stuff that CS dynamically processes at execution time to treat as a mixture of script statements and user output words.
-They can have arguments passed to them as either call by value or call by reference.
+They can have arguments passed to them as either call by value ($_var) or call by reference (^var).
 The scripter functions are loaded from `macros0.txt` and `macros1.txt` In the TOPIC folder.
-Functions are stored 1 per line, as compilation goes along, so more than one line may define the same function.
+Functions are stored 1 per line, as compilation goes along.
+Functions are potentially "owned" by a bot, so more than one line may define the same function.
 ```
 ^car_reference o 2048 0 A( ) ...compiled script...
 ```
 The name (^car_reference) is followed by the kind of function (outputmacro, tablemacro, patternmacro, dualmacro), followed by the bot bits allowed to use this function (2048 bot), followed by flags on the function (0), followed by the number of arguments.
 It expects (0).
 Argument count is 'A' + count when count <= 15 and 'a' + count - 15 when greater.
+If the letter is uppercase, it means function supports variable argument count.

 The value of the dictionary entry of the function name is a pointer to the function data allocated in the heap.
 Multiple definitions of the name are chained together, and the system will hunt that list for the first entry whose